gustrd/ssh-backup/README.md

 - **"Permission denied"**: Ensure your SSH key is loaded (`ssh-add -l`) or that you have configured `~/.ssh/config` correctly.
 - **Windows Paths**: The script handles Windows paths automatically.
 Ensure you have the OpenSSH Client feature installed on Windows (Settings > Apps > Optional Features).
+- **Remote Windows Failures**: If backing up a Windows host fails, verify that you can run `ssh user@host "wsl --list"` successfully.

 ## License